Home

 Domestic Violence in Anne Arundel County by the Numbers

 Domestic violence is, unfortunately, quite common in Maryland, and Anne Arundel County is not immune.
-In just one recent month, October 2024, the county issued 266 protective orders.
-In 2023, three people were shot due to domestic violence-related issues.
-Statewide, there were 38 fatalities that same year.
+It’s estimated thatthat one in four women and one in seven men have been victims of domestic violence.
 Unfortunately, it’s difficult to get a clear idea of the scope of domestic violence problems since many less serious cases go unreported.

 How a Lawyer Can Help With Your Case